duhamamdouh96/restaurant-app-4sale/README.md

     - *redis port => 6379*
     - *mailpit port => 1025, 8025*

+*Please download and install docker on your machine "https://www.docker.com/get-started/"*

 After the ports have been turned off, Please run the following command to install composer through docker:

     $ docker run --rm \